 - Assignee changed from Peter Slaughter to ben leinfelder

 - Status changed from New to In Progress

 I committed my first attempt at this.
 It should probably be tested a bit more to ensure that indexing events do not unintentionally overwrite the additional field[s] added to the index that are not derived from the document or SystemMetadata.
 I intend to use this same mechanism to augment the index with semantic fields.

-#3 Updated by ben leinfelder about 6 years ago
+#3 Updated by ben leinfelder over 6 years ago

 - Status changed from In Progress to Resolved

 Note that this uses our own copy of the solr schema.xml instead of the version offered by the DataONE library.
 I think this is okay and I have committed the same changes to the trunk of the d1 library so that the multi-valued dynamic fields will be available for our use.